Skip to content

 • An IDE or build tool modified files automatically (like package-lock.json, .DS_Store, or generated configs).

 The fix depends on whether you want to keep your changes, discard them, or save them temporarily.
+Pick the action first, then pick the command; most of the time you want option one, and stashing is the safest path.

 Fix 1: Stash Your Changes, Then Pull